TLABEGO/Portfolio/README.md

 # Portfolio

-This is a portfolio website i created while learning HTML,
+This is a portfolio website i created while learning HTML, CSS